karatelabs/karate/README.md

 ## `text`
 ### Don't parse, treat as raw text
-Not something you would commonly use, but in some cases you need to disable Karate's default behavior of attempting to parse anything that looks like JSON (or XML) when using [multi-line expressions](#multi-line-expressions).
+Not something you would commonly use, but in some cases you need to disable Karate's default behavior of attempting to parse anything that looks like JSON (or XML) when using [multi-line](#multi-line-expressions) / string [expressions](#karate-expressions).
 This is especially relevant when manipulating [GraphQL](http://graphql.org) queries - because although they look suspiciously like JSON, they are not, and tend to confuse Karate's internals.
 And as shown in the example below, having text 'in-line' is useful especially when you use the `Scenario Outline:` and `Examples:` for [data-driven tests](#data-driven-tests) involving Cucumber-style place-holder substitutions in strings.

 ```cucumber
 Scenario Outline: